World Championships in Cycling

 Cyclocross World Championships

 The Cyclocross World Championships traditionally takes place in January or February and forms the highlight of the cyclocross season.
-This discipline combines road cycling with off-road riding and requires carrying the bike over Hindrances.
+This discipline combines road cycling with off-road riding and requires carrying the bike over obstacles.

 The races last about 60 minutes and are held on short circuit courses with natural and artificial obstacles.
 Mud, sand, stairs and barriers characterize the image of this spectacular World Championships variant.